 - Experiment with Instagram Stories — The Stories feature is available for less formal posts like quick videos or creative impressions of your day.
 Later has an Ultimate Guide to Instagram Stories for Business to help you use Stories to increase your audience engagement.

 - Use scheduling apps — You want to build your social media following, but you’ve still got a business to run and home inspections to perform.
 Scheduler apps like Later, Buffer, and Hootsuite let you schedule all your posts for the week (or month) ahead of time.
 And with a Business Profile, the apps can even auto-publish those posts for you.

 Instagram is one of the most popular platforms on the planet, and a successful Instagram marketing strategy can skyrocket your business in no time.
-All it takes is a little creativity, engagement with your audience, and willingness to learn.
+All it takes is creativity, engagement with your audience, and willingness to learn.
 You’ve got this!